 Following on from the fantastic work underway at Auckland Castle, Meldrum have recently begun an exciting new project in Bishop Auckland town centre.
-Inspired by the masterpieces of Francisco de Zurbaran that currently hang in Auckland Castle dining room; plans are underway to create an art Gallery dedicated to Spanish Art which is due to open in 2019.
+Inspired by the masterpieces of Francisco de Zurbarán that currently hang in Auckland Castle’s Long Dining Room, plans are underway to create the UK’s first gallery dedicated to Spanish Art.
+It is due to open as part of The Auckland Project visitor destination in 2019.

-Mechanical & Electrical services are critical to this project to ensure the required conditions are met within the gallery areas. stringent security measures need to be built in to the new and existing building fabrics and there is 6-month conditioning period to take place following completion – this is in order to make sure the gallery is granted the correct insurance backing that will allow high level artwork to be loaned from other galleries.
+Mechanical & Electrical services are critical to this project to ensure the required conditions are met within the gallery areas.
+Stringent security measures need to be built in to the new and existing building fabrics.

 The Spanish Gallery will comprise of 10 exhibition spaces over three floors, including a dramatic double-height space for some of the larger pieces.

 It will explore Spanish art from the medieval period to the present day, focusing particularly on the Golden Age of art in the 17th century.